Asics Gel-Impression 8 Review Facts

 The Asics Gel Impression 8 is a fairly stable shoe.

 This again can be seen as a product of the upper.
 The solid mesh construction, in tandem with the synthetic overlay, does a great job of providing support above the foot.

 On the other side, the midsole helps in terms of stability, again due to the gel cushioning

 in the rear foot.
 The stability

-of the Impression 8 should definitely not be an issue for most runners.
+of the Impression 8 should definitely not be an issue

-The drop, or measurement of heel size of a shoe on the Gel-Impression 8 is 10 mm.
+The drop or measurement of heel size of a shoe on the Gel-Impression 8 is 10 mm.
 This is definitely very standard for shoes of this nature.
 The drop shouldn’t be a source of issues for most, as it is basically to be expected of a shoe like this.

-•Asics Gel cushioning in midsole
+•Asics Gel cushioning in the midsole

 •Mesh upper for breathability and overlay for support